faermanj/aws-daleks/README.md

 This will remove (almost) all resources in your AWS Accout.

 1. Install SBT (brew install sbt)
-1. Set your credentials (src/main/scala/AWSCredentials.properties)
+1. Set your credentials (default credentials chain)
 1. sbt run